-The poet expresses his dissatisfaction on how African people imbibe and retail strange culture and devalue our heritage.
+The poet expresses his dissatisfaction with how African people imbibe and retail strange culture and devalues our heritage.
 Culture is a way of life.
 Culture explains people and backgrounds.
-And a man cannot grow beyond the society he/she is brought.
+And a man cannot grow beyond the society he/she is brought into.

 The poet promotes and appreciates our source and encourages African people to embrace our heritage.
-He has value for his heritage and he is discouraged how people abandon their source and strictly imbibe alien culture.
+He has values for his heritage and he is discouraged by how people abandon their source and strictly imbibe alien culture.

-We have disowned our fount, forgotten our source, disrespected our root and dishonoured our glory.
-The poet says that the alien culture we imbibe is destroying because it has affected many aspects of the African ways of lives.
+We have disowned our fount, forgotten our source, disrespected our roots, and dishonored our glory.
+The poet says that the alien culture we imbibe is destroying because it has affected many aspects of the African ways of life.

-The foreign language, dressing, education, politics, medical, eating, etc. have overthrown African ways of life.
+The foreign language, dressing, education, politics, medicine, eating, etc. have overthrown African ways of life.
 Many things about Africa today are dictated by the white.
 It is serious!

-The poet declares that as we retail unfamiliar culture; we promote foul languages, naked dressings, stupidity, fraudulence, corruption and chronic diseases.
-Many disasters that occur in Africans are as a result of alien culture we imbibe.
-The series of culture and customs we don’t know how they are configured.
+The poet declares that as we retail unfamiliar culture; we promote foul language, naked dressings, stupidity, fraudulence, corruption, and chronic diseases.
+Many disasters that occur in Africa are a result of the culture we imbibe.
+Series of cultures and customs we don’t know how they are configured.

 The poet encourages African people that we have to embrace our culture in Africa and promote it because African culture is our birthplace and pride.
 Our culture almost dies.
 If care is not taken, we are still coming to experience the second colonization.